Radonoxius/rust-kotlin-native-interop/README.md

 This is a simple Rust interop with Kotlin/Native project.

 # Prerequisites
-Rust compiler version 1.83 (stable),
+MSRV is 1.85 (stable), Rust 2024 edition,

-Kotlin Native compiler 2.1.0 and
+Kotlin Native compiler 2.1.10 and

 Linux.